koute/cargo-web/README.md

 in which case you most likely need to install the `-dev` package for OpenSSL from your distribution's repositories.
 (On Ubuntu it's called `libssl-dev`.)

-**If you're on macOS you need to use stable Rust to compile this**, otherwise it will not build.
-This is due to an issue in one of the crates we depend on, and will be fixed in the near future.

 ## `Web.toml`

 `cargo-web` has its own configuration file which you can put next to `cargo`'s [`Cargo.toml`].